-Pest Present in China Present within Australia Potential to be on pathway Potential for establishment and spread Potential for economic consequences Pest risk assessment required Calyptra thalictri (Borkhausen, 1790) [Noctuidae] Fruit piercing moth Yes (Li et al 1997; Savela 2009) No records found No. This pest attacks P. persica (Hattori 1969).
-Both larvae and adults of fruit piercing moths are inactive during the day and hide in foliage or leaf litter (Common 1990).
-Larvae feed on leaves at night and usually fall to the ground when disturbed (Hattori 1969).
-Adults usually feed on overripe or fermenting fruit (Common 1990) and will fly away when disturbed.
+Pest Present in China Present within Australia Potential to be on pathway Potential for establishment and spread Potential for economic consequences Pest risk assessment required Eudocima tyrannus (Guenée, 1852) [Noctuidae] Yes (AQSIQ 2006a) No records found No. P. persica is a host of this species (Robinson et al. 2010) which is a primary fruit-piercer of peach (Bänziger 1982).
+Both larvae and adult noctuid moths are inactive during the day and hide amongst foliage or leaf litter.
+During the night, adults usually feed on overripe or fermenting fruit (Common 1990) and will fly away when disturbed.
+Assessment not required Assessment not required No Gastropacha quercifolia (Linneaus, 1758) [Lasiocampidae] Lappet moth Yes (Sun & Wang 1999) No records found No. Associated with P. persica (Panait & Ciortan 1972).
+Larvae feed on flower buds and leaves (Panait & Ciortan 1972).
+No report of an association with mature nectarine or peach fruit was found.
 Assessment not required Assessment not required No